AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher includes a specific instruction in the AI prompt to use UK English spelling and grammar.

 While AI can technically grade digital quizzes, doing so removes the teacher from the immediate feedback loop.
-Reviewing pupil answers in real-time using mini whiteboards provides instant data on class understanding.
+Reviewing learner answers in real-time using mini whiteboards provides instant data on class understanding.
 Relying on AI grading delays this vital instructional pivot.
-The primary benefit of a quiz is allowing the teacher to adapt the current lesson based on what pupils do not know.
+The primary benefit of a quiz is allowing the teacher to adapt the current lesson based on what learners do not know.

 Example: